HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </div>
 ```

-Note that when the `on` attribute value specifies a collection of elements, the `erase` tag will remove all elements in the collection, or the specified attributes or content of all elements.
+Note that when `on` attribute value specifies a collection of elements, `erase` tag will remove all elements in the collection, or the specified attributes or content of all elements.

-Similarly, we can also perform the `erase` action on arrays.
+Similarly, we can also perform `erase` action on arrays.
 For example to clear the second member of `$users`:

 ```hvml
      <erase on="$users" at="[1]" />